Editorial Standards

 Penalties and relief

-Important detail, late‑filer relief submissions typically require paper returns with Form 14704 on top, mailed to the IRS.
+Important detail, late-filer relief submissions typically require paper returns with Form 14704 on top, mailed to the IRS, and you must submit a separate Form 5500-EZ in the revision in effect for each delinquent plan year (do not combine multiple years on one return or use the current-year form for prior years).
 Electronically filed delinquent returns may not be eligible for that specific relief path, so follow the program instructions closely.

 Why timeliness matters beyond penalties